kabimbola/CSE_6040_Computing-for-Data-Analysis/README.md

 Notebook 9: 20/22

-Midterm 1: 12/12 ( Since the exam was protocoled and time-limited, all the codes seem to be lengthy and disornizged.Need to be improved!)
+Midterm 1: 12/12 ( Since the exam was protocoled and time-limited, all the codes seem to be lengthy and rather inefficient.Spend time cleaning the codes for yourself!)